leftlogic/ffconf/src/details/index.md

 Yes to all.
 Hashtag all the things with [#FFConf](https://twitter.com/search?q=%23ffconf&src=typed_query&f=live).

-Feel free to follow the [on Mastodon](https://social.ffconf.org/@ffconf) or [@FFConf Twitter account](https://twitter.com/ffconf) for the latest info on the event.
+Feel free to follow us [on Mastodon](https://social.ffconf.org/@ffconf) or [@FFConf Twitter account](https://twitter.com/ffconf) for the latest info on the event.
 The event will have live commentary uploaded on our Mastodon account.

 Please feel free to also [join our Discord](https://ffconf.org/chat) for extra curricular chatter (it's quiet and friendly, so bring your voice&nbsp;❤️).